 - Class D: high crime, very bad neighborhood

-underwriting is the process of financially evaluating an apartment community to determine the projected returns and an offer price.
+Underwriting is the process of financially evaluating an apartment community to determine the projected returns and an offer price.

-a pro-forma is the projected budget of an apartment community with itemized line items for the income and expense for the next 12 months and 5 years, which is an output of the underwriting
+A pro-forma is the projected budget of an apartment community with itemized line items for the income and expense for the next 12 months and 5 years, which is an output of the underwriting.

-the exit strategy is the plan of action for selling the apartment community at the end of the business plan.
+The exit strategy is the plan of action for selling the apartment community at the end of the business plan.

-the submarket is a geographic subdivision of a market.
+The submarket is a geographic subdivision of a market.

-an MSA is a geographical region containing a substantial population nucleus, together with adjacent communities having a high degree of economic and social integration with that core, which are determined by the United States Office of Management and Budget (OMB).
+A metropolitan statistical area (MSA) is a geographical region containing a substantial population nucleus, together with adjacent communities having a high degree of economic and social integration with that core, which are determined by the United States Office of Management and Budget (OMB).

-the guaranty fee is a fee paid to a loan guarantor at closing.
+The guaranty fee is a fee paid to a loan guarantor at closing.
 The loan guarantor guarantees the loan.
 At closing of the loan, a fee of 0.25% to 1% of the principal balance of the mortgage loan is paid to the loan guarantor.

 Questions to Ask the General Partner